anandsnair-java/webquizrestfulapi/README.md

 Uses HATEOAS for true RESTful API implementation as opposed to just another RPC (Remote Procedure Call)

+### Uses JSON

+Accepts JSON for request payload, and in responses

 ### Secure

 JSON Web Tokens (JWT) for security